alenabelium/spring-boot-kafka-with-avro/README.md

 a simple project to show how to use the confluent schema registry together with spring-boot-kafka.

+# Comment

+- When project is loaded an error related to avro-maven-plugin occurs.
+Ignore it.
+- BASH: mvn generate-sources
+- Right-click on project, Maven -> Update project
+- do last two points everytime .avsc files are changed.

 # confluent platform

 For this test project I use the [Confuent Open Source](https://www.confluent.io/download/) platform.
 After downloading and unpacking I start (on macOS) the required components (Zookeepe, Kafka, Schema Registry etc) with:

     bin/confluent start

 # building and running the program

     mvn spring-boot:run

 is all what is needed.
 It starts up the program, sets up a KafkaListener, produces the configured number of records into Kafka, consumes them and then shuts down the Listener and so ends the program.

 sample run: